jnitlion/il-property-explorer/README.md

 # Ionic-Liquid Property Explorer

-Machine-learning dashboard for predicting the physical properties of ionic liquids — viscosity η(T), electrical conductivity σ(T), density ρ(T), and a derived glass-transition temperature Tg — for new cation–anion combinations.
+Machine-learning dashboard for predicting the physical properties of ionic liquids including temperature-dependent viscosity η(T), electrical/ionic conductivity σ(T), and density ρ(T), as well as a VFT-derived glass-transition temperature Tg for new/unique cation–anion combinations.
 Trained on experimental data from the NIST [ILThermo](https://ilthermo.boulder.nist.gov) database.